 Groovy scripts have access to important PingAccess runtime objects, such as the Exchange and PolicyContext objects, which the scripts can interrogate and modify.
 Groovy script rules are invoked during the request processing phase of an exchange, allowing the script to modify the request before it is sent to the server.
 Groovy script rules are also invoked during the response, allowing the script to modify the response before it is returned to the client.
-You can find more information about Groovy in Groovy.
+See Groovy for more information about Groovy.